Old Turkic script: Variants

 A number of alphabets are incompletely collected due to the limitations of the extant inscriptions.
 Evidence in the study of the Turkic scripts includes Turkic-Chinese bilingual inscriptions, contemporaneous Turkic inscriptions in the Greek alphabet, literal translations into Slavic languages, and paper fragments with Turkic cursive writing from religion, Manichaeism, Buddhist, and legal subjects of the 8th to 10th centuries found in Xinjiang.

+Sample text

+Transcription of part of Bilge Kağan's inscription (lines 36-38).